-On February 3, 2016, BIA-MA hosted Advocacy Day at the Massachusetts State House.
-Attending this event were over 200 legislators, volunteers, employees, and brain injury survivors.
-This event was held to emphasize the importance of continued legislation to bring services and supports to individuals with brain injury.
-Learn more
+SAVE THE DATE!
+On February 1, 2017, BIA-MA will host its Annual Advocacy Day at the Massachusetts State House.
+Attending this event will be legislators, volunteers, employees, and brain injury survivors.
+This event is being held to emphasize the importance of continued legislation to bring services and supports to individuals with brain injury.
+Watch this space for more information.

 It started with a simple fall while cheerleading, but instead of sitting out, Ryan Farrell was told to keep cheering.
 Ryan, a spokesperson for BIA-MA, is interviewed by Karen Anderson from WCBV 5 Investigates on "Concussions Plaguing Student Athletes Raises Alarm".
 Watch now

 BIA-MA's quarterly newsletter, Heads Up Headlines, provides updates on recent events, research, survivor and caregiver tips, a calendar of upcoming events, and prevention articles to keep you aprised of the latest in the field of brain injury.
-The BIA-MA Spring 2016 Newsletter contains articles on the the 35th Annual BIA-MA Brain Injury Conference, Advocacy Day at the State House, regional highlights, and much more.
+The Fall 2016 Newsletter contains articles on the Walk & Roll events, Teresa Hayes' outgoing executive message, TBI in Seniors, upcoming educational events, regional office highlights, survivor's corner, and more.
 Read Now